Barbecho90/Group5SoftwareEng/README.md

 Be sure that your project is able to build before starting to code.

+For the JUnit testing, ensure that share/test package is added to the Java Build Path.
+You can do this by right clicking the project --> click properties --> click Java Build Path --> select the source tab --> click Add Folder --> select the shared/test folder.

+***
 **3. Local Development**

 When developing locally you will need to chackout a branch in order to commit your code, to do this in terminal